 The superstitious Chinese people can consult an Almanac in order to find out which is the best time and direction to leave the house on New Year’s Day.

 What foods are served on Chinese New Year?

 The long uncut noodles represent longevity, which is why it’s one of the main dishes on New Year.
 Other dishes that bring luck and prosperity are made of fish.
 Any kind of fish or bird is traditionally served whole for Chinese New Year, including the head and feet.

 On New Year’s Eve dinner reunion, 8 courses are usually served because 8 is considered to be a lucky number.

 To attract wealth, tangerines and oranges are placed in fruit bowl around the house.

 According to the Chinese symbolism, lobsters symbolize dragons, while chickens symbolize phoenixes and together, they symbolize the unity of the family.

 In Hong Kong, horse racing is a popular event of New Year’s Day.

-Michael Jackson, Hillary Clinton and, Alfred Hitchcock are just a few of the celebrities born in the year of the Pig.
+, Barack Obama and, Charlie Chaplin are just a few of the celebrities born in the year of the Ox.